 You might scrape or break something, but your helmet will mean you avoid concussion, and your gloves will mean you can keep your job as a typist.

 Of course, you can still break arms, burn your legs, and whatever else.
-If going on a longer trip, of course I suggest wearing all the gear.
+If going on a longer trip, of course I suggest wearing more gear.
 But I’m aware that for shorter jaunts, it gets hot and is impractical, and is less critical.

-You don’t need to buy it new — in fact, second hand everything is best except a helmet.
+You don’t need to buy motorcycle gear new — in fact, second hand everything is best except a helmet.
 Don’t buy a second-hand helmet.

 What gear you need and how much it’ll cost